liquibase/liquibase-contribute-site/docs/extensions/guides/additional-databases/index.md

 2. [Test that Liquibase works with sql-based changelog files](milestone1-step2.md)
 3. [(If step 2 fails) Test and fix failures until there are no more](milestone1-step3.md)

-## <a name="advanced"></a>Milestone 2: Advanced Support
+## <a name="advanced"></a>Advanced Support

-At the end of "milestone 2", Liquibase works against your database in a large variety of use cases, but it does not support everything Liquibase can do.
+At the end of this second milestone, Liquibase works against your database in a large variety of use cases, but it does not support everything Liquibase can do.

 By default, the change and snapshot logic uses standard SQL and/or JDBC calls so **_many_** will work out of the box, but not enough to advertise support for them until you have ensured they work.